unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 [![](https://img.youtube.com/vi/fJX8uQKzWhc/0.png)](https://www.youtube.com/watch?v=fJX8uQKzWhc)

-With UTS/UniversalToon, you can create a cel-shaded look with just point lighting.
+With Unity Toon Shader, you can create a cel-shaded look with just point lighting.
 This is done by adjusting the Step slider of the Base Color /1st Shade Color, 1st Shade Color / 2nd Shade Color.
 With point lighting, the changes in shadows are more obvious when moving, compared to directional lighting.
 To make it less obvious, use “Step_Offset” to make finer adjustments.